LOYOLA UNIVERSITY CHICAGO

 Co-requisites: ACBIO 102

-Students will differentiate between the major taxonomic groups, make comparisons in cell structure and function, identify characteristics of selected organisms and understand the evolutionary and ecological relationships among taxonomic groups, demonstrate the ability to use current research techniques and instruments to study the diversity of organisms at the microscopic and macroscopic level
+General Biology lab is a 1-credit laboratory course that introduces the fundamental principles of Biology focusing on evolutionary principles and processes, cell structure and function, plant and animal biological processes, and ecological principles.
+Differentiate between the major taxonomic groups.
+2. Make comparisons in cell structure and function among selected organisms.
+3. Identify characteristics of selected organisms and understand the evolutionary and ecological relationships among taxonomic groups.
+4. Demonstrate the ability to use current research techniques and instruments to study the diversity of organisms at the microscopic and macroscopic level.

 Outcomes